marko-knoebl/slides/src/sections/react-with-hooks/03-overview-en.md

 ## declarative

-- In the Background there is a data model which describes the entire application state
+- In the background there is a data model which describes the entire application state
 - The data model changes in response to user interactions, causing the view to update automatically (and efficiently)

 ## component-based